What is Green Tripe?

 Why is it Called Green Tripe?

-Green Tripe’s name hails from the fact that it’s a mostly untreated product.
-Most raw Green Tripe is washed but is otherwise left untreated.
-For the most part, Green Tripe is bleach- and treatment-free.
+Green tripe’s name originates from the fact that it’s a mostly untreated product.
+Most raw green tripe is washed but is otherwise left untreated.
+For the most part, green tripe is bleach- and treatment-free.

 What Type of Green Tripe is Best?

-To get the biggest health benefits out of Green Tripe, you’ll want to look for products that have been “grass-fed” or “free-range.”
+To get the biggest health benefits out of green tripe for your dog, you’ll want to look for products that have been “grass-fed” or “free-range.”
 Additionally, look for tripe that’s minimally processed.
 As we talked about above, Green Tripe is a product mostly free of treatment.
 Canned or frozen tripe will lose some of the nutrients when undergoing the canning or freezing process.

 Green Tripe Nutritional Information

 Green Tripe is a high protein treat.
-In fact, 70% of the protein in Green Tripe contains 7 of the 10 essential amino acids your dog needs.
-Amino Acids help perform essential functions (including, but not limited to): building muscle, immune system boost, bolstering urinary tract health.
+In fact, 70% of the protein in Green Tripe contains seven of the 10 essential amino acids your dog needs.
+Amino acids help perform essential functions including, but not limited to, building muscle, boostering the immune system, and bolstering urinary tract health.

 Digestive enzymes provided by green tripe can help increase the amount of energy, vitamins, and minerals that your dog will receive from food.
 According to Merriam-Webster, an enzyme is “any of numerous complex proteins that are produced by living cells and catalyze specific biochemical reactions at body temperatures.”
 In short, the enzymes provided to your pet through the ingestion of raw Green Tripe will help to optimize the benefits that your dog will receive from Green Tripe.

 The partially-digested greens contained in Green Tripe can provide additional nutrients that would otherwise be unavailable to your dog.